nikhil153/Enigma-PD-WML/README.md

 Pipeline logs can be found at:

-- `<data_dir>/enigma-pd-wml.log`: contains minimal information about the initial pipeline setup.
+- `enigma-pd-wml.log`: contains minimal information about the initial pipeline setup.

 - `enigma-pd-wml/<subject>_<session>.log`: one log per session; stored in the session's `derivatives folder`;
   contains information about the various processing steps.